 To ensure you don’t lose them, grab any copies of any WIC/SNAP, Section 8 housing assistance, unemployment or disability benefits.

-Make sure a copy of the ID card and the policy document, or your medicaid or medicare card.
-If your husband carries your coverage through an employer, and they are eligible for COBRA, you have COBRA coverage when you divorce.
+Make a copy of the ID card and the policy document, or your medicaid or medicare card.
+If your husband carries your coverage through an employer, and they are eligible for COBRA, you can get COBRA coverage when you divorce, or use it as a “qualifying event” to enroll in other coverage.

 Social security has special rules for people married longer than 10 years, so you may be entitled to benefits using either your husband’s employment and income record or your own.
 And vice versa.
-An accountant or financial planner can advise you when you get close to drawing Social Security.
+This is important for women when you get close to drawing Social Security.

 These will help determine what you or your spouse are entitled to in spousal or child support payments, as well as give you an idea of your future financial picture.
 Include non-job income: disability and social security payments, veteran benefits, trust income, bonuses (especially if either of you is in sales), retirement and pension benefits, informal family support, or business income.